xavier150/BPL/docs/index.rst

 ..
-BleuRaven Python Library documentation documentation master file, created by sphinx-quickstart on Wed Dec 20 21:55:18 2023.
+BleuRaven Python Library Documentation documentation master file, created by sphinx-quickstart on Thu Dec 21 21:44:19 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to BleuRaven Python Library documentation's documentation!
+BleuRaven Python Library API Documentation
 ==================================================================

 .. toctree::